tannewt/wa-law.org/bill/2021-22/hb/1044/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1044.xml)
 ## Section 2
-(1) Subject to the availability of amounts appropriated for this specific purpose, the Washington state institute for public policy shall conduct a study on enrollment and completion rates of inmates in the postsecondary education system postrelease, as well as recidivism rates.
+1. Subject to the availability of amounts appropriated for this specific purpose, the Washington state institute for public policy shall conduct a study on enrollment and completion rates of inmates in the postsecondary education system postrelease, as well as recidivism rates.
 At a minimum, the Washington state institute for public policy must:

-(a) Study the effects of postrelease enrollment in the postsecondary education system by individuals who, while incarcerated, completed some coursework but did not earn a degree or certificate;
+    a.
+Study the effects of postrelease enrollment in the postsecondary education system by individuals who, while incarcerated, completed some coursework but did not earn a degree or certificate;

-(b) Study postrelease patterns of participation in postsecondary education of individuals who, while incarcerated, participated in postsecondary education programs;
+    b.
+Study postrelease patterns of participation in postsecondary education of individuals who, while incarcerated, participated in postsecondary education programs;

-(c) Identify differential outcomes for individuals participating in different types of postsecondary education courses and degree and certificate programs; and
+    c.
+Identify differential outcomes for individuals participating in different types of postsecondary education courses and degree and certificate programs; and

-(d) Examine recidivism outcomes beyond incarceration.
+    d.
+Examine recidivism outcomes beyond incarceration.

-(2) The department of corrections, the student achievement council, and the state board for community and technical colleges shall provide data necessary to conduct the study.
+2. The department of corrections, the student achievement council, and the state board for community and technical colleges shall provide data necessary to conduct the study.

-(3) By October 1, 2024, and in compliance with RCW 43.01.036, the institute must submit a report to the appropriate committees of the legislature.
+3. By October 1, 2024, and in compliance with RCW 43.01.036, the institute must submit a report to the appropriate committees of the legislature.

-(4) This section expires January 1, 2026.
+4. This section expires January 1, 2026.

 ## Section 3
 > This section modifies existing section [72.09.270](/rcw/72_state_institutions/72.09_department_of_corrections.md).
 Here is the [modified chapter](rcw/72_state_institutions/72.09_department_of_corrections.md) for context.